 "Through opportunities to lead on this trip, I was able to experience critical thinking, decisive decision making and sensible self-denial.
 All things necessary in life." - Austin Pargas Hodge, Outward Bound alumnus

-Explore some of America’s most beloved alpine terrain, you’ll use your backpacking skills to travel into remote technical terrain where you’ll need tools like ice axes or fixed ropes to finally reach the summit.
-This remote terrain also contains hidden jewels of backcountry climbing sites.
-The course offers several days dedicated to rock climbing - your chance to climb granite spires high above tree line and develop skills that allow you to climb even more demanding peaks and summit mountains that few have ever stood upon.
+Exploring some of America’s most beloved alpine terrain, you’ll use your backpacking skills to travel into remote technical terrain where you’ll need tools like ice axes or fixed ropes to finally reach the summit.
+This remote landscape also contains hidden jewels of backcountry climbing sites.
+The course offers several days dedicated to rock climbing - your chance to climb granite spires high above tree line.
+You’ll develop skills that allow you to climb even more demanding peaks and summit mountains that few have ever stood upon.
 The challenges are significant but the rewards are great.
 Plan to arrive fit and highly motivated for an extraordinary adventure.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.